Rep. Jamaal Bowman triggered a fire alarm in a House office building amid voting on a funding bill

 WASHINGTON (AP) — Democratic Rep. Jamaal Bowman acknowledged triggering a fire alarm Saturday in one of the U.S. Capitol office buildings as lawmakers scrambled to pass a bill to fund the government before the midnight shutdown deadline.

 The fire alarm sounded out around noon in the Cannon House Office Building and prompted a building-wide evacuation at a time when the House was in session and staffers were working in the building.
+The building was reopened an hour later after Capitol Police determined it was not a threat.

 The GOP-controlled House Administration Committee, which oversees issues pertaining to the Capitol complex, posted a picture of a person pulling the fire alarm who appeared to be Bowman.
-The committee posted the picture on X, the website formerly known as Twitter, and said the incident was under investigation.

-A spokesperson for the New York lawmaker said in statement to The Associated Press that the lawmaker did not intend to trigger a building-wide alarm as he was rushing to make it to the House floor.
+The New York lawmaker told reporters hours later that it was a mistake and that he was rushing to get to votes and was trying to get through a door that is usually open, but was closed due to it being a weekend.

-“The Congressman regrets any confusion,” the statement continued.
-His office provided no further details.
+“I thought it would help me open the door,” he said about pulling the trigger, denying that it was an effort to stall anything.

 At the time of the evacuation House Democrats were working to delay a vote on a 45-day funding bill to keep federal agencies open.
 They said they needed time to review the 71-page bill that Republicans abruptly released to avoid a shutdown.